 Level III acts of misconduct may result in a variety of age-appropriate consequences that will appropriately address the severity of the offense or repetitive misbehavior that has failed to improve after several interventions and supports have been implemented and documented.

-Prior to the implementation of any exclusionary consequence (i.e. in-school suspension, out-ofschool suspension, or DAEP) and pursuant to Texas Education Code (TEC) Chapter 37.001 (a)(4), an administrator must consider the following factors: (1) self-defense; (2) intent or lack of intent when the student engaged in the conduct; (3) a student's disciplinary history; (4) a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct;, (5) a student's status in the conservatorship of the Department of Family and Protective Services; and, (6) a student's status as a student who is homeless as defined by 42 U.S.C.
+Prior to the implementation of any exclusionary consequence (i.e. in-school suspension, out-of-school suspension, or DAEP) and pursuant to Texas Education Code (TEC) Chapter 37.001 (a)(4), an administrator must consider the following factors: (1) self-defense; (2) intent or lack of intent when the student engaged in the conduct; (3) a student's disciplinary history; (4) a disability that substantially impairs the student's capacity to appreciate the wrongfulness of the student's conduct;, (5) a student's status in the conservatorship of the Department of Family and Protective Services; and, (6) a student's status as a student who is homeless as defined by 42 U.S.C.
 Section 11434a.
-An in-school suspension (ISS) may not exceed five consecutive days, and an out-of-school suspension (OSS) may not exceed three consecutive days for any act of misconduct.
-When using ISS and OSS, the length of removal should start with the minimum for the first serious offense (e.g., partialday suspension) in order to minimize any adverse impact this exclusionary consequence may have on the student's academic success.
-The campus behavior coordinator/administrator must ensure that the parent/guardian is informed of any disciplinary concern and/or consequence.